csiro-robotics/P-GAT/README.md

 and the customised configuration is applied via configuration files in format of YAML.
 The example of config file in YAML can be found in `configs/test_config.yml`.

-The example of testing command is:
+An example of testing command is:
 ```
 cp <pre-trained-model.pt> .
 python training/test.py --config <path-to-config>/test_config.yml